AstunTechnology/osgis-ol3-leaflet/leaflet/05-WMS-INFO.md

 ### All done!

 At this point you should have a working Leaflet web map.
 Visit the [Leaflet website](http://leafletjs.com) where you will find excellent documentation including a [comprehensive list of plugins](http://leafletjs.com/plugins.html).

+If you're still looking to do more try the [Extra Credit suggestions](../README.md#extra-credit).